 ./bin/mailcrypt-encrypt-maildir user@example.org

-The following SQL statement can be used to enable MailCrypt for all legacy users that generated a recovery token in the meantime (and thus have a MailCrypt key).
+The following SQL statement can be used to enable MailCrypt for all legacy users that got a MailCrypt key pair generated.
 Use with caution!

-UPDATE virtual_users SET mailCrypt=1 WHERE recoverySecretBox IS NOT NULL AND mailCryptSecretBox IS NOT NULL;
+UPDATE virtual_users SET mail_crypt=1 WHERE mail_crypt_secret_box IS NOT NULL AND mail_crypt = 0;

 We might add a migration script to encrypt old mails from existing users at a later point.